oleksandrT/UIcourse_lecture15_github_rating_list/README.md

 Application that outputs rating list of users, entered to input field.

 --------
-Make sure, App.js in src folder starts with Capital letter!

 To init project on local machine: run npm install

-To run the application, run at console: ./node_module/.bin/webpack-dev-server
+To run the application: npm start